ashx3/telco_churn_prediction/README.md

 ![types of customers](/images/customer_types.jpg)

 # Problems arising in order to retain
-- Companies need to invest (expense costs) to get new customers.
+- Companies need to invest (expense costs) to get new customers
-- When a customer leaves the service (churns), it indicates a loss of investment.
+- When a customer leaves the service (churns), it indicates a loss of investment
-- Cost, time and effort need to be channelled to replace customers who have left the service.
+- Cost, time and effort need to be channelled to replace customers who have left the service
-- Acquiring new customers is often more difficult and more expensive than retaining customers.
+- Acquiring new customers is often more difficult and more expensive than retaining customers
-- On Harvard Business Review page, they said __"Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one"__.
-Below is a reference of the page for the same.
+- On Harvard Business Review page, they said __"Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one"

 ![Harvard Business Review reference page](/images/harvard_business_review.jpg)